 For Eastbourne guitar maker Jack Nevis, tomorrow is a foreign country.
 Yet today, living and working on the Osprey, a rust encrusted WW2 tugboat, are memories, safety, and home.
 Woken by the sound of a gunshot, Jack finds a body in his workshop and is immediately thrust into a world of dead Pharaohs, looted Nazi gold, and a damsel in distress, Nancy.
 Does Nancy really want to learn how to make a guitar?
 Or is she being coerced into to finding out if the much sought after falcon figurine of Horus and the Nazi gold are secreted somewhere on the Osprey?
 Chased from Eastbourne to the highlands of Scotland and back on their quest to find the falcon and gold, can Jack and Nancy keep one step ahead of those who seek the Falcon and gold for their own evil ends?

-The book is currently being writen and researched and had a publishing date late in 2021.
+The book is currently being written and researched and has a publishing date late in 2022.

 The story behind DCI Jack Buchanan series